SNTSVV/DAMAT_Tutorial/README.md

 test_02,10000
 ```

-After adding _test\_02_ to the test suite and re-executing _DAMAt_, the metrics became the following:
+After adding _test\_02_ to the test suite and re-executing _DAMAt_, the metrics should become the following:
 * _Fault Model Coverage_ 100%
 * _Mutation Operation Coverage_ 75.9%
 * _Mutation Score_ 61.4%

 #### Test 03: Source (src) and Destination (dst)

-A test case containing an oracle that checks if the _conn->idin.dst_ and _conn->idout._ coincide between server and client should detect eventual mismanagement of the priority in the connection interfaces, and kill the mutants emulating these kind of faults, that were previously _APPLIED_ but not _KILLED_.After adding _test\_03_ to the test suite and re-executing _DAMAt_, the metrics will become the following:
+A test case containing an oracle that checks the content of _conn->idin.dst_, _conn->idin.src_, _conn->idout.dst_, _conn->idout.src_   should detect eventual alteration of these values between server and client, and kill the mutants emulating these kind of faults, that were previously _APPLIED_ but not _KILLED_.

+The test consists in the client sending 5 messages to the server.
+For every message, the content of the aforementioned members of the _csp_conn_t_ data structure shall be checked for discrepancies between server and client.

+After adding _test\_03_ to the test suite and re-executing _DAMAt_, the metrics will become the following:
 * _Fault Model Coverage_ 100%
 * _Mutation Operation Coverage_ 75.9%
 * _Mutation Score_ 72.7%

 #### Test 04: Source Port (sport) and Destination Port (dport)

+A test case containing an oracle that checks the content of _conn->idin.sport_ and _conn->idin.dport_ should detect eventual alteration of these values between server and client, and kill the mutants emulating these kind of faults, that were previously _APPLIED_ but not _KILLED_.

+The test consists in the client sending 4 messages to the server.
+For every message, the content of the aforementioned members of the _csp_conn_t_ data structure shall be checked for discrepancies between server and client.
+In particular, the server-side _dport_ shall coincide with the client-side _sport_ and viceversa.

 After adding _test\_04_ to the test suite and re-executing _DAMAt_, the metrics will become the following:
 * _Fault Model Coverage_ 100%